AnanasekE/Telosium/README.md

 # Telosium

-Telosium is a quality of life mod for Telos Realms adding some simple features like:
+Telosium is a quality of life mod for Telos Realms (1.21.1 fabric) adding some simple features like:
 - Weapon auto-click while holding attack button (Allowed by server)

 Contributions are welcome!